Jayden-Xu/FlashMLA/README.md

 FlashMLA delivers **fast and memory-efficient** Multi-Head Latent Attention (MLA) kernels in OpenAI Triton, enabling **8-64× smaller KV cache** compared to standard attention while maintaining competitive throughput.
-Purpose-built for long-context scenarios where memory is the bottleneck.
+Purpose-built for scenarios where memory is the bottleneck.

 ---